 It's important to make time for some general garden jobs – get the fundamentals into a good state, and you can spend more time focusing on your plants later on.

-Remove leaves and debris from your lawn, taking note of areas that need reseeding.
+Remove leaves and debris from your lawn (use our best leaf blower buys if you want technology to take the strain), taking note of areas that need reseeding.
 Cut down foliage from perennials and compost it.
 Divide clumped perennials for later replanting or sharing with friends.

 2. Spruce up your tools